Natejsx/natejsx/README.md

 # About Me:
 **`Web Developer & Computer Scientist`**<br/>
 I'm an aspiring full-stack web developer and computer scientist, dedicated to contributing to the digital world one line of code at a time.
 My journey began in my sophomore year of high school when I took AP Computer Science, and from there, I developed a deep love for programming.
 Since then, I've continued to grow, learning and building as I go.
-I've won first place at my junior year BPA competion in Python Programming and competed in numerous programming competitions since.
 Currently, I am a sophomore in College, majoring in Computer Science.
 I'm actively involved in my field, serving as the President of the Computer Science Club on my South Campus, and I'm also a co-owner of the SJC Computer Science Organization.
 <br/>
 ## 💻 Tech Stack
 ![HTML](https://img.shields.io/badge/HTML-E34F26?style=for-the-badge&logo=html5&logoColor=white)